Microsoft Timeline

 16-bit IBM PC with 8-bit data bus on Intel 8088, up to 256kb RAM, an MDA video card with 4kb RAM, and 160kb 5¼" floppy disk(s).
 Great keyboard "feel", but awkward layout.
 Approx $AU3,500

-Click here for background to the ROM BIOS its startup Firmware Interface
+Click here for background to its MBR Master Boot Record and here for its ROM BIOS its startup Firmware Interface

 Click here for the original ROM BIOS Assembly Code Listings published between 1981 and 1985.
 The first listing includes its original font character set, each with an 8x8 (64 bit) pattern.

 AMD — Applied Micro Designs became "second-source" manufacturer for Intel's patented x86 chip.
-With this guarantee, the IBM PC was launched with VisiCalc for spreadsheets importantly , Microsoft Adventure for games, EDLIN for a built-in line editor, Easywriter for Word Processing (but fairly unpopular), Peachtree Accounting for businesses and dBASE II for database developers.
+With this guarantee, the IBM PC was launched with VisiCalc for spreadsheets for businesses, Microsoft Adventure for games, EDLIN for a built-in line editor, Easywriter for Word Processing (but fairly unpopular), Peachtree Accounting for businesses and dBASE II for database developers.
 For extra help built in, it came with a "Prt Scn" key that printed the screen image from the display buffer, three versions of Microsoft Basic: BASIC and BASICA (Advanced) on diskette, and Cassette BASIC in the ROM BIOS if no diskette loaded.
 In April 1982 Wordstar was ported to the PC and rapidly replaced Easywriter.

 1982